 I'm laughing too.

-Well, look, I mean, he has made clear that uh the answer is I believe he is in the past essentially acknowledged that he was uh there's certain things that he would do or did do.
+Well, look, I mean, he has made clear that the answer is, I believe he has in the past essentially acknowledged that he was.

-No wonder he constantly says, Yeah, my staff won't let me answer any questions.
+No wonder he constantly says, yeah, my staff won't let me answer any questions.

 I mean, they won't let him.